Global DiseaseIntelligence Platform

 Treatment

-STC3141 - Carbohydrate-based drug targeting inflammatory molecule release
+STC3141 - First-in-class carbohydrate-based drug targeting inflammatory molecule release mechanism

 trial Patients